jugeeya/Sm4shTrainingModpack/README.md

 * "noprocess", the move should simply be placed in the output directory as given

 ## createTSV.py
 This script creates a tsv file for them in the folder TSV/ for all characters in AllFighterData.
-Necessary for addMultCharProjct.sh.
-The current commit's TSV files will always be up-to-date, so this need only be called if parseChar() is changed.
+Necessary for peformCompilation.py.
+The current commit's TSV files will always be up-to-date, so this need only be called if *parseChar()* is changed.

 #### *parseChar(charName)*
 Parses www.kuroganehammer.com through HTML parsing and then by using FrannDotExe's API https://github.com/Frannsoft/FrannHammer to create one character's TSV file of data.